KEY POINTS ABOUT FELINE LEISHMANIOSIS

 - The prevalence of L. infantum infection in cats is commonly lower than that of canine infection in endemic areas but often not negligible.

 - Diagnosis is based on serological and parasitological techniques.
+Rapid tests validated to detect anti-L. infantum antibodies in cats are not available.

 - Currently, treatment is empirically based on some drugs used also for dogs.